AyuubMohamud/Biriq/README.md

+# BiriqII
 This is a yet to be fully verified 2-way superscalar, out-of-order speculative RV32IMB_Zicond_Zifencei_Zicsr_XPSX implementation with Machine and User support.

-With SIMD extensions, the CPU fits to under 10000 LUTs in a Digilent Arty A100T, whilst also running at over 80Mhz (this is at the lowest speed grade of FPGA).
+With SIMD extensions, the CPU fits to around 10000 LUTs in a Digilent Arty A100T, whilst also running at over 80Mhz (this is at the lowest speed grade of FPGA).

 Properties:
 - A configurable BTB/RAS storing both targets and bimodal prediction counters.
 - 8KB I-Cache and 8KB write-through D-Cache, both with 128 byte cache lines.
-- 10-entry Store Buffer/Queue (holds both speculative and commited results)
+- 10-entry Store Buffer/Queue (holds both speculative and commited results).
 - A branch mispredict recovery delay of 16 cycles.
 - Move elimniation supported using the pseudo-instruction mov present in RISC-V assembler.
 - Non-blocking Loads.
+- Store Forwarding in the case where one store overlaps any number of bytes in a load.
 - 64 physical registers with PR0 mapped permanently to $zero.
 - Forwarding for both integer ALU's and branch unit.
 - Up to 32 instructions in flight.
+- SIMD instructions on both Integer ALU Ports.
+- Dual ported, dual issue integer scheduler for maximum effeciency in scheduling integer/branch instructions

 Queue capacities:
 Up to 16 memory/mul/div/csr instructions